 How To Get Better At Visualizing

-Now that you have a clearer sense of the purpose of visualizing (both in aligning your vibration and in rooting out conflicting vibrations), here are some of the most effective tips for improving your technique:
+Hopefully, you now have a clearer sense of the purpose of visualizing (both in aligning your vibration and in rooting out conflicting vibrations).
+Here are some of the most effective tips for improving your technique:

 - Create a vision board representing what you want to manifest, and use it for inspiration when you’re trying to visualize.

 - Find a song that captures the feeling you want to experience when you succeed, and play it during your visualization.
-After a while, just playing the song will connect you with these emotions too, meaning you can even work on your manifestation goals when you’re driving or walking.
+After a while, just playing the song will connect you with these emotions too.
+Consequently, you can even work on your manifestation goals when you’re driving or walking.